 ”Judge a man by his questions rather than by his answers”.
 Voltaire

 On day 8 all the groups in the village got a group task related to roles.
 We were each given a schema with six different statements on it, and the purpose was to give grades to each member of the group according to which extent we felt the statements applied to the specific person.
 We also had to give grades to ourselves.
 The values we could use for grading were from 0 to 9, where 0 was “not at all” and 8 was “a lot”.
-After writing the grades down we discussed each statement and gave reasons for our assessment.
+After writing the grades down, we discussed each statement and gave reasons for our assessment.
 Defining or clarifying roles like we did in this exercise is a part of looking at group structure.
-Group structure can be easily defined as the way group members act and relate to each other (Tuckman & Jensen 1977:1).
+Group structure can be easily defined as the way group members act and relate to each other (Tuckman and Jensen 1977).

-There was consensus within the group that everyone were anxious both to give and receive grades, because the statements were quite personal.
+There was a consensus within the group that everyone was anxious both to give and receive grades, because the statements were quite personal.
 Therefore we saw this assignment as related to, and a development of a task we had gotten previously; discussing Schwarz’ (2002) ground rules for group work.
 During that task we had to explain which of the ground rules we personally felt was most challenging.
 Almost everyone chose the same one; Christina, Berit, Tadiwos and Fridah felt ground rule 8 was very challenging; “Discussing undiscussable issues”.
 Furqan and Tina also agreed that this was challenging, although they chose other rules as even more challenging; Furqan chose ground rule 2 (Share all relevant information) and Tina chose number 4 (explain your reasoning and intent).

 With the task about giving grades, the group felt we had to push ourselves to discuss undiscussable issues, and so we looked upon this exercise as developing ourselves according to our biggest challenges in group work.
 Among the reasons for finding this challenging, were that discussing such issues could hurt others (Tadiwos), that it was difficult to present one’s views in a good manner (Fridah) and that it could create room for conflict (Christina).
 Everyone therefore had their challenges to work with once we started the task of discussing and grading the others’ personality and contribution to the group.